Spider-Man: No Way Home: Plot

 Ned discovers that he can create portals using Strange's sling ring, which he and MJ use to try to locate Peter.
 They instead find "Peter-Two" and "Peter-Three", alternate versions of Peter who were also summoned from the villains' universes by Strange's spell.
 The group finds this universe's Peter ("Peter-One"), who is mourning May and ready to send the villains home to die.
-The alternate Peters share stories of losing Uncle Ben and Gwen Stacy and encourage Peter-One to fight in May's honor.
+The alternate Peters share stories of losing Uncle Ben (Note: As depicted in Spider-Man (2002)) and Gwen Stacy (Note: As depicted in The Amazing Spider-Man 2 (2014)) and encourage Peter-One to fight in May's honor.
 The three Peters develop cures for the villains and lure them to the Statue of Liberty.
 Peter-One and Peter-Two cure Connors and Marko while Octavius helps cure Dillon.
 Ned accidentally frees Strange from the Mirror Dimension.
 The Goblin unleashes the contained spell, breaking the barriers between universes and pulling in countless others who know Peter's identity.
 Strange attempts to hold them off while an enraged Peter-One tries to kill the Goblin.
 Peter-Two stops him and Peter-Three helps Peter-One inject the Goblin with his cure, restoring Osborn's sanity.

 Peter-One realizes that the only way to protect the multiverse is to erase himself from everyone's memory and requests Strange do so while promising MJ and Ned that he will find them and remind them who he is.
 Strange reluctantly casts the spell, and everyone returns to their respective universes—including Eddie Brock, (Note: Brock was teleported to the MCU by Strange's first spell as seen at the end of Sony's Spider-Man Universe (SSU) film Venom: Let There Be Carnage (2021).) who unknowingly leaves behind a piece of the Venom symbiote.
 Two weeks later, Peter visits MJ to reintroduce himself to her and Ned, but decides against it.
 While mourning at May's grave, he has a conversation with an unknowing Hogan and is inspired to carry on, making a new Spider-Man suit and resuming his vigilantism.

 Cast

-Tobey Maguire (top) and Andrew Garfield (bottom) return as their respective versions of Spider-Man from previous film franchises.
+Tobey Maguire (left) and Andrew Garfield (right) return as their respective versions of Spider-Man from previous film franchises.
 Their involvement was kept secret by Marvel and Sony despite fan speculation and leaks before the film's premiere.